ohager/hirouter/README.md

 Currently, options for function naming but also for routing internals are available.
 Available options are:

-- `suffix` : changes the first naming part of the navigation function
+- `prefix` : changes the first naming part of the navigation function
 - `defaultPath` : changes the second naming part of IndexRoute functions
 - `routingImpl`: a function used for routing (usually, you won't use this)